Common Foxglove (Digitalis)

 Last year, I was the lucky recipient of a volunteer foxglove (I understand that seeds can blow up to 3 miles away) and I am enamored!
 I attempted to start a small “foxglove garden” and was disappointed in my efforts.
 I did not have a lot of luck in my bumbling trials to propogate the seeds.
 Rather, last year, I cut down the spent stalk after a severe wind storm, probably too soon for seeds to dry on the stalk and be released.
 This year, I cut off a few seed pods from the new mother plant and stuck them in the ground, but no seedlings have come to the surface.
 One lone plant is very lonely – albeit lovely!
 While other people complain that these come back like rabbits, I have had no such luck.
 Thank you for the comments.
 I will now not be so impatient but wait until the seeds have dried and the pods start opening on their own to release the seeds.

-I’m glad my information was helpful.
-One thing you might try is to make sure that the soil around your foxglove plant is soft and well worked up… then leave the flower stalks on the plant.
+Kathy, one thing you might try is to make sure that the soil around your foxglove plant is soft and well worked up… then leave the flower stalks on the plant.
 When the seed pods dry and open, the seeds will drop into the soil and will probably germinate.
 You won’t see any germination until mid or late spring, but if you are careful not to disturb the soil around the foxglove, I would bet that next year you will find more little seedlings around that mother foxglove than you will really want!

 I saved some seeds in a envelope, I have another plant that when you collect the seeds you have to freeze them for 5 days before planting, is this true for foxgove?

-I have always just scattered the seeds.
+Lees, I have always just scattered the seeds.
 They naturally would go through a cold period here over winter.
 I guess it would depend on when the seeds were planted… I have always planted mine in the fall after the seed pods dried.
 If you planted your saved seeds in the spring, I would think yes, they would need some time in the freezer first.

 I planted in early spring, some small foxglove plants bought from the nursery, how or when do they flower.
 The plants are now very healthy and leafy looking.
 Thanks